milanote

 It offers decent value for money.

 Milanote surprisingly offers good value for money.
-Milanote offers good value for money, even though there is a limit on the number of notes you can add to the board.
-Users can still effectively use Milanote for personal, light whiteboard organization without significant limitations.
+Although there is a limit on the number of notes you can add to the board, it can still be used effectively for personal, light whiteboard organization without significant limitations.
 However, the paid version costs around $9.99 per month per user, making it relatively expensive among note apps.
-Fortunately, whiteboard apps have similar pricing, and Evernote’s pricing has also increased significantly.
+Fortunately, whiteboard apps generally have similar pricing, and Evernote’s pricing has also increased significantly.
 Popular productivity apps like Trello are also somewhat pricey.
 Therefore, while Milanote is on the pricier side for note apps, it’s not excessively expensive.

 Milanote Conclusion